 We shouldn’t need a special day to follow smart computing habits—yet, today’s World Password Day serves as a good reminder.
 In fact, as we find ways to effectively work from home, it’s more critical than ever for the distributed workforce to remember and follow security best practices.

-The reality is, while employees adapt to the new business normal, cyber security must be considered.
+While employees adapt to the new business normal, cyber security must be considered.
 Workers across the globe are connecting to corporate networks from home locations, accessing remote work tools, and email and cloud services from personal and business devices.
 They’re collaborating using video conferencing apps, and sharing, managing and storing data from the cloud.

 With the increase in digital technologies and remote workers, company data no longer sits in one place—putting new demands on IT to secure this changing network perimeter and close security gaps.

-IT must now find smart, efficient ways to quickly support work from home employees—while staying ahead of the wave of COVID-19 scams and cyber threats.
+IT must now find smart, efficient ways to quickly support work-from-home employees—while staying ahead of the wave of COVID-19 scams and cyber threats.

-- Canadian reports of COVID-19 fraud totaled 766 between March 6, 2020 and May 1, 2020—including 188 actual victims.
+Canadian reports of COVID-19 fraud totalled 766 between March 6 and May 1, 2020—including 188 actual victims.
 During the pandemic, COVID-19 fraud has cost Canadians $1.2 million CAD.

 So, where do you start?
 How do you maintain security for a growing remote workforce?
-How do you put work from home policies in place quickly?
+How do you put work-from-home policies in place quickly?
 How do businesses without dedicated IT resources anticipate the bumps in the road ahead and respond?

 Are small and mid-size enterprises ready for what lies ahead?